obsproject/rfcs/text/0039-service-overhaul.md

 ### `obs-services`

-This plugin is meant to provide a replacements for `rtmp_common` type for services who doesn't have custom behavior or integration.
+This plugin is meant to provide a replacements for `"rtmp_common"` type for services who doesn't have custom behavior or integration.

 This plugin will need a brand new services.json with new format, to register each streaming service with their own id.
-No more things like `rtmp_common` id.
+No more things like `"rtmp_common"` id.

 Those services will be able to provide multiple protocols so no more "Service - HLS" and "Service - FTL".